pacelliv/gas-estimator-eip1559/README.md

 ## Outro ⭐️

-Congratulations 💯 for completing this tutorial, despite this estimator might not being viable for production is was fun building, we learned a lot about how the EVM works regarding fees.
+Congratulations 💯 for completing this tutorial, despite this estimator not being viable for production it was fun building it and making this tutorial, we learned a lot about how the EVM works regarding fees.

 I hope you enjoyed this tutorial and I encouraged you to make your own modifications and try new things. 👩🏻‍💻 👨🏻‍💻 🎉